jeremyharris/LocalConnection.js/README.md

 doesn't enable cookies for the `file://` protocol, so either use Firefox to test or set up a host.

+### Basic

+This is a very basic example which demonstrates the basics of adding callbacks.
+Open both the sender and receive file in your browser.

+### Video Sync

+This demonstrates a very simple way to only allow a single video to play at a time.
+If users opened several windows and tabs that played videos, this would prevent them from playing over each other.

 ## License

 Copyright (c) 2012 Jeremy Harris